Atari, Inc. (formerly GT Interactive): Purchase by Infogrames

 On November 16, France-based Infogrames Entertainment SA (IESA) announced that it would buy 70% of GT Interactive for $135 million and assume $10.5 million in debt, a deal completed by December 17.
 IESA's acquisition came just in time because GT Interactive's 1999 results were dismal.
 Revenues fell 30% to $408 million in 1999 and GT Interactive posted a net loss of $254 million for the year (results with the fiscal year ending on December 31, 1999).
 Infogrames' purchase of GT Interactive allowed the company to hold a "distribution network for all of its products in the United States".

 In February 2000, GT announced the closure of Humongous subsidiary Cavedog Entertainment as part of a post-purchase restructuring.
 On May 10, IESA announced that the company would be renamed from GT Interactive, Inc. to Infogrames, Inc. to better represent the Infogrames brand in the country.
 In June 2000, IESA purchased developer Paradigm Entertainment for $19.5 million and placed them under the ownership of Infogrames, Inc. In October, IESA's former North American arm, the California-based Infogrames North America, Inc. (which was formerly Accolade), was consolidated into the new Infogrames, Inc. and hence became IESA's de-facto North American division.
 In December 2000, Infogrames, Inc. secured a licensing deal to publish games based on the Dragon Ball media franchise from its North American license holder FUNimation.

 In January 2001, IESA completed the sale of Hasbro Interactive (which had been renamed Infogrames Interactive, Inc.) and folded its North American publishing arms under Infogrames, Inc., allowing the company to publish titles featuring Hasbro licenses and the legendary Atari brand.
 In October, Infogrames, Inc. and Infogrames Europe licensed the Atari brand from Infogrames Interactive and began using it as a secondary publishing label for their core titles aimed towards an 18-34 year-old market.
 MX Rider, Splashdown and TransWorld Surf were the first three titles to be branded under the reinvented name.

-In May 2002, Shiny Entertainment was placed under Infogrames, Inc. management after IESA purchased the developer from Interplay Entertainment for $47 million.
-The deal also included the license to The Matrix and upcoming video game title Enter the Matrix.
+In May 2002, Infogrames, Inc. announced they had purchased Shiny Entertainment from the struggling Interplay Entertainment for $47 million.
+The deal also included the worldwide video game rights to The Matrix franchise and the upcoming video game title Enter the Matrix.
 Although not a critical success when it was released in May 2003, it represented itself as being one of the most expensive video games ever developed and was a sales success for Infogrames, sold 1.38 million units for the PlayStation 2 and 1 million units for the GameCube.

+On 30 January 2003, the company sold its Mac publishing division, MacSoft, to Destineer, a Minnetonka-based publisher founded by company founder Peter Tamte.
+The deal included all rights to titles released through the division as well as an exclusive agreement for MacSoft to remain the publisher for Mac ports of Infogrames titles.